camunda/camunda-docs-static/get-started/content/apache-maven.md

 # Camunda Nexus

 {{< note title="Deprecation!" class="danger" >}}
-  Please note that, from 15th of October 2021, the Camunda Nexus is deprecated as we're migrating over to Artifactory as our new artifact storage.
+  Please note that, from 15th of October 2021, the Camunda Nexus is deprecated as we've migrated to Artifactory for our new artifact storage.
   Nevertheless, the settings still apply as we rewrite the URLs to the new location.
 {{< /note >}}

-{{< note title="Known camunda-bpm-ee workaround" class="info" >}}
+{{< note title="Known camunda-bpm-ee issue" class="info" >}}
-  As part of the migration, the URL of `camunda-bpm-ee` is currently not resolving artefacts.
+  As part of the migration, the URL of "`camunda-bpm-ee`" needs an additional config of preemptively sending the authentication (see [additional config]({{< relref "#additional-config-if-used-in-conjunction-with-the-camunda-bpm-ee-url" >}})).

-  Please use https://app.camunda.com/nexus/content/groups/private/ or https://camunda.jfrog.io/artifactory/private/ as an alternative solution.
+  Please consider switching to https://camunda.jfrog.io/artifactory/private/ permanently as it doesn't require the additional config.
 {{< /note >}}
 ## Community Edition